 3. Golf Made Simple Golf Schools

 When researching and choosing the best golf school for you there are questions that we recommend asking your prospective golf pro and trainer, prior to selecting them.
 Below you will find a list of 12 questions to ask to get the best golf school.
-Not all golf lesson are the same!
+Not all golf lessons are the same!

 This is the first question you should ask because more than 50% of Golf Schools do not have full time Instructors.
 They use subcontractors on a part time, as needed basis.
 Thus the quality of Instructor you receive will be very inconsistent, even though you may be told that their Instructor works full time for their Golf School.